hipertipo/hTools2/README.md

 hTools2 is a rewrite of hTools for RoboFont.

-(Early days, not much to see/use at the moment.)
+*...work is still in early days, there's not much to see/use at the moment...*

 Installation
 ------------

-To install hTools2, first download and unzip the latest version from the [repository on github](http://github.com/gferreira/hTools2).
+To install hTools2, first download and unzip the latest package from the [repository on github](http://github.com/gferreira/hTools2).

 Then: